SimCMinMax/AutoSimC/README.md

 - default number of iterations or target_error for each stage
 - change default for type of fight (patchwerk, LightMovement etc.)
 - and several more

+For developers/power users:
+- You can add a copy of settings.py named settings_local.py to provide overrides for you local settings.
+  Since this file is not part of AutoSimc source, it will not be overridden/commited when pulling/pushing to the AutoSimC remote repository.
+  For now, please ensure that your local copy stays in sync with settings.py whenever new options are added/renamed.

 ## Analyzer:
 Included is Analyzer.py, which uses the standard-simc-profiles for each class to generate a Analysis.json (in profiles-folder), which represents calculation data for each class/spec.